-I am indignant about the prosecution of Yana Antonova, a human rights defender from Krasnodar.
+I am indignant about the prosecution of Yana Antonova, a woman human rights defender from Krasnodar.
 The charge of "cooperating" with an "undesirable organisation" has been brought against her solely for her peaceful activism.
-She has not committed any recognisable criminal offence, and therefore this charge should be dropped, and the criminal proceedings against her closed immediately.
+She has not committed an internally recognisable criminal offence, and therefore this charge should be dropped, and the criminal proceedings against her closed immediately.

-Yana Antonova has been targeted via criminal prosecution since 29 March 2019, when her house was searched, and she was taken to the Investigative Committee for questioning.
-On 22 May, she was officially charged under article 284.1 of the Criminal Code for "cooperating" with an "undesirable organisation", on account of her past involvement with the Russian movement, Open Russia; which brought together people interested in activism, including promotion of human rights, rule of law and government accountability.
+Yana Antonova has been targeted through criminal prosecution since 29 March 2019, when her house was searched, and she was taken to the Investigative Committee for questioning.
+On 22 May, she was officially charged under article 284.1 of the Criminal Code for "cooperating" with an "undesirable organisation", because of her past involvement with the Russian movement, Open Russia - an organisation which brought together people interested in activism, including promotion of human rights, rule of law and government accountability.
 The movement was never registered as an organisation and it ceased to exist in March 2019.

-Yana Antonova has lost her job, and members of her extended family have faced harassment from Russian law enforcement agencies, in connection with the criminal proceedings against her.
+Yana Antonova lost her job as a pediatrician, and other members of her extended family have faced harassment from Russian law enforcement agencies in connection with the criminal proceedings against her.